hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 category: tasks
 section: playground
 sidebar: sidebars/accordion-toc0.md
 excerpt: Business Network Cards combine a connection profile, identity, and certificates to allow a connection to a business network in Hyperledger Composer Playground.
-Business Network Cards can be [created, exported and imported](./id-cards-playground.html) from the **My Wallet** page in Hyperledger Composer Playground.
+Business Network Cards can be [created, exported and imported](./id-cards-playground.html) from the **Business Networks** page in Hyperledger Composer Playground.
 index-order: 401
 ---